-Our Home Service Apartments Limited ('the Company') is a public limited company domiciled in India and is incorporated under the provisions of the erstwhite Companies Act, 1956.
-The Company is principally engaged in the business of "Hotels and Hospitality" at Lavasa, Maharashtra, India.
-The registered office of the Company is located at Hincon House, LBS Marg, Vikroli (West), Mumbai- 400083, India.
-The Company was incorporated on 10 March 2010.

-The financial statements of the Company for the year ended 31 March 2018 were authorised for issue in accordance with resolution of the Board of Director on 2 May 2018.
+HRL Township Developers Limited ('the Company') a public limited company domiciled in India The Company is principally engaged into alteration / additions to residential buildings, own account, alterations/ additions on residential buildings, on a fee or contract basis, construction of residential buildings, on a fee or contract basis.
+The registered office of the Company is located at Hincon House, LBS Marg, Vikhroli (West), Mumbai - 400 083, India.
+The Company was incorporated on 19 May 2008 (CIN: U45201MH2006PLC163478).
+The financial statements were authorised for issue in accordance with resolution of the Board of Director on 2 May 2018.

-2 Significant accounting policies
+2 Significant Accounting Policies

-i) Basis of preparation
+i) Basis of preparation of financial statements

-The financial statements of the Company have been prepared to comply in all material respects with the Indian Accounting Standards ("Ind AS") notified under the Companies (Accounting Standards) Rules, 2015.
+The financial statements of the Company have been prepared to comply in all material respects with the Indian Accounting Standards ("Ind AS") notified by the Companies (Accounting Standards) Rules, 2015.

-The financial statements have been prepared under the historical cost convention with the exception of certain financial assets and liabilities which have been measured at fair value, on an accrual basis of accounting.
+The financial statements have been prepared under the historical cost convention with the exception of certain financial assets and liabilities and contingent consideration that are measured at fair values, on an accrual basis of accounting.